Integrate Team O'clock to Slack to get some very handy shortcuts.

 /retrospective <name> slash command will trigger a retrospective activity for your members.
 An interactive message will guide you to selecting a retrospective activity and give the option to your channel members to join the retrospective event.
 Check how to trigger a retrospective in the overview video below.

-/planpoker <story> slash command is a helper command that allows your team to do effective planning poker during your scrum planning and grooming sessions.
+/planpoker <story> slash command is a helper command that allows your team to do effective planning poker during your Scrum planning and backlog refinement sessions.

 Invoking this command (the "story" part is optional) will present to everyone in the Slack channel a board for voting story points.
 Check video below for an overview of a planning poker estimate.